 The privacy issues around Windows 10 are as important as they are murky.

-On one hand, these are often issues that we regularly accept on other platforms, with other companies and using other technologies, without so much as a second thought.
-It’s very possible — likely, even — that the information collected here really is used to improve our experience with Windows, as well as to make Windows a better operating system for everyone.
+On one hand, many of these are issues that we regularly accept on other platforms with other companies and other technologies without so much as a second thought.
+It’s very possible — likely, even — that the information collected here really is used to improve our experience with Windows and make it a better operating system for everyone.

-On the other hand, in Windows 10 Microsoft seems to be taking information gathering to a level never before seen in their flagship product, while also perceived as being less than transparent about what is collected, whether we opt out or not.
+On the other hand, in Windows 10, Microsoft seems to be taking information-gathering to a level never before seen in their flagship product.
+They are also being perceived as less than transparent about what is collected, whether we opt out or not.

-Regardless of the outcome, it’s important to be aware of the choices made available, even if they’re not the default, and make our own decisions as to how much we want to share.
+Regardless of the outcome, it’s important to be aware of the choices made available, even if they’re not the default, and make our own decisions.